Ananthu89/NDMC-VL-Workshop-IITB-2023/README.md

 ## II.
 Requirements to save and run the scripts

-This section (except step 2) is particularly for those who are unfamiliar with RStudio or R. Others may skip this.
+This section is particularly for those who are unfamiliar with RStudio or R. Others may skip this.

 <ins>**Saving the files**</ins>